Fix: Jest Cannot Transform ES Modules — SyntaxError: Cannot use import statement

 },

-ts-jestis slower (runs TypeScript type checking) but catches type errors in tests.
-Babel is faster but silently ignores type errors.
-For CI that already runstsc --noEmit, Babel is usually fine.
+ts-jestis slowest but catches type errors in tests.
+Babel is moderate speed but silently ignores type errors.
+SWC is fastest (Rust-based) and also ignores type errors.
+For CI that already runstsc --noEmit, SWC or Babel is usually the better choice for test speed.

 Fix 3: Fix ESM-Only Packages in node_modules